-Since 2004, I am lecturer in Physical Geography at the School of Natural Sciences, Technology and Environmental Studies at Södertörn University.
-I mainly teach Environmental Science at the courses Processes in Nature, Applied Physical Geography, and The Baltic Seas Ecosystem and Natural Resources.
+Since 2004, I am Senior Lecturer in Physical Geography at the School of Natural Sciences, Technology and Environmental Studies at Södertörn University.
+I mainly teach Earth Science in the Environment and Development program.

 The aim of the research project UPPBASER External link. is to investigate and date early human impact on Baltic Sea coastal waters the last ca. 2000 years to separate the natural variations in climate from changed land-use causing eutrophication and bottom water hypoxia.
 In 2020 Lena Norbäck Ivarsson External link. defended her PhD-thesis External link. carried out within this project.

 SEASIDE External link. is a multidisciplinary project with collaboration between maritime archaeologist, marine geologist, paleoecologist and archaeologist.
 The aim is to disentangle the long-term role of human impact and natural driven processes (e.g. climate change and isostatic uplift).
 A terrestrial part includes studies of lake sediments for reconstruction of land-use changes (pollen, charcoal), shore displacement (dating of isolated lakes using diatom stratigraphy), archaeological mapping and excavations.
 A marine part includes mapping of the seafloor with multibeam echo sounding and sub bottom profiling and reconstructions of environmental change using mainly diatom stratigraphy and stable isotopes.
 Olena Vinogradova External link. perform her PhD-thesis within this project.